SloCompTech/QList/README.md

     WARNING !
     Note:
       - index starts with 0 not 1 so interval is [0,n)
-      - always check if index is in valid range before you try to clear item */ int val3 = list.at(index);
+      - always check if index is in valid range before you try to get item */ int val3 = list.at(index);
   int val3 = list.get(index);